railwayapp/docs/src/docs/deploy/config-as-code.md

 Configuration can be overridden for a specific environment by nesting it in a `environments.[name]` block.

-When resolving the settings for a deployment, Railway will use this priority order
+When resolving the settings for a deployment, Railway will use this priority order:
 1. Environment specific config in code
 2. Base config in code
 3. Service settings